 The Buchanan Street Pump Station, renamed the Robert J. Starkey Pumping Plant in 2005, located on the east corner of Buchanan and Franklin Streets, was constructed by the USACE in the 1950s as part of Louisville's flood control system.
 The Robert J. Starkey Pump Plant functions as a wastewater pump facility during non-flood conditions.
 The Beargrass Interceptor, Middle Fork Trunk, and the Northeastern Interceptor converge just outside of the pump station.
 A common 6' x 8' rectangular sewer conveys all flow into the pump station.
 The pump station was originally equipped with four pumps rated at 31 mgd each for a total of 124 mgd.
 Recently, the pump plant has been upgraded and is now equipped with four pumps rated at 35 mgd each for a total of 140 mgd.
+However, a sustainable maximum pumping rate of 108 MGD is assumed within the CSS model.
+Impeller wear due to heavy grit is a constant issue that degrades the pumps over time.
+Preventive maintenance of the pumps will keep the station at or above this operating level.
 Flow in excess of station capacity is discharged via gravity to the Ohio River through two overflow points.
 When Ohio River stage elevations prevent the discharge of overflow by gravity, the pump station switches to flood pumping and discharges to the river.
 A schematic of the pump station and influent sewers is shown on Figure 2.5.2 at the end of this chapter.